ResearchComputing/RCAMP/README.md

 **mailer** - The mailer app contains all code for sending emails from app-wide signals.

+**endpoints** - The endpoints app exposes a selection of RESTful endpoints for accessing RCAMP data.

 **lib** - The lib app contains shared code for the rest of the app.

 **rcamp** - The rcamp directory contains site code and, most importantly, settings.